SCOAR-model/SCOAR/Tutorial_Doc/README.md

   <li> main_tutorial1_r01.sh </li>
   <li> submit_main_tutorial1_r01a_poseidon.sh </li>
 </ul>
-If any error occurred during the run, a logfile is produced here and can be investigated to find the source of the potential error.<br>
+The submission script is based on SLURM syntax and can be adapted depending on user's need.<br> If any error occurred during the run, a logfile is produced here and can be investigated to find the source of the potential error.<br>

 Once finished, the outputs for each model can be found under their respective folders here: <em> Run/tutorial/tutorial1/Data/* </em>